chloeradigan/vision-mfg/SSL-data-annotation/README.md

 Running on CPU is possible but significantly slower and may result in out-of-memory errors during CLIP inference.

+## Project Notes
+This is an early-stage pipeline and is currently structured as a set of modular scripts for transparency and testing.
+Admittedly, the overall setup is hefty, and future versions will consolidate tasks into callable functions and streamlined workflows to improve maintainability and scalability.

 ## Pipeline Overview

 ```mermaid